Gift Aid FAQs

 A ‘connected person’ is: defined by HMRC as

 - the wife, husband or civil partner of a relative

 - a company under the control of the donor, or under control of connected persons

-For more information about the benefit rules please visit: https://www.charitytaxgroup.org.uk/tax/donations/gift-aid/donor-benefits/
+For more information about these rules please visit: https://www.charitytaxgroup.org.uk/tax/donations/gift-aid/donor-benefits/

-To be able to claim Gift Aid on sponsorship monies, we will need to have the details of the individuals and their permission to Gift Aid.
+To be able to claim Gift Aid on sponsorship monies, we will need to have the names, addresses and postcodes of the individuals and their permission to Gift Aid.

 Can I stop giving?

 Completing a Gift Aid declaration does not put you under any obligation to give again – it simply means that we can reclaim tax on the donations that you have already made, and any that you may give in the future.